-Butterfly lighting for portraits – how and when to use it
+Butterfly lighting for portraits (how and when to use it)

 Butterfly lighting is a portrait lighting pattern that has nothing to do with lighting butterflies.
 I thought I’d state the obvious from the start – only half joking.
 When you first hear about portrait lighting patterns, it’s easy to think that it’s for flash photography only, but that’s not at all the case.

-Portrait lighting patterns apply as much to natural light photography as they do to off camera flash photography.
-Read all the way to the bottom to see how this headline photo was shot.
-What do you think – natural light or flash?.
+Read all the way to the bottom to see how this first photo was shot.
+What do you think – natural light or flash?

 Different lighting patterns are used in portrait photography for different reasons, but especially to: